Si-ja/Basic-Calculator-CPP/README.md

 The back-end logic is stored in the Folder `Calculator`.
 The `main` function is stored in the `Calculator.cpp` file.
 By running it, a user will have an opportunity to enter a mathematical expression in a console, and will receive an answer to it.
 This section is developed in such way to test how operations of the calculator could be structured, before implementing the whole calculator in the GUI interface.

-The calculations take place through convertsion of an infix mathematical expression into a postfix version of it.
+The calculations take place through conversion of an infix mathematical expression into a postfix version of it.
 All of the functions that allow for that to happen (e.g. parsing of the expression, validating it and converting to postifx) are stored in `ParsingFunctions.cpp\h` files.

 Afterwards, the expression is broken into an Expression Tree.
 Calculations happen based on the traversal of the tree.
 The tree essentially is just a class of class Nodes.
 The tree itself can be evaluated with an inbuilt method `print()` and can be seen used on line 34 of the `main` function.
 Calculations with the help of the tree happen using the inbuilt method of `calc()` and can be seen used on line 40 of the `main` function.
 All of the methods for the tree are stored in its class called `MainTree` and are located in the file `Tree.cpp\h`.